haimn100/HMS/README.md

-Sure, here's a simple example of a README file for your project.
-You can modify and expand it according to your needs:

----

 # Hotel Management System

 This project is a comprehensive Hotel Management System built with ASP.NET MVC and AngularJS.
 It is designed to streamline the operations of a hotel by automating various functions such as reservation management, cash handling, restaurant operations, housekeeping, and inventory management.
 It also includes a robust reporting system providing detailed insights into the hotel operations.